High-order finite element methods for three-dimensional multicomponent convection-diffusion: Numerical examples

 We hypothesize that the suboptimal rates in $E_v, E_{\nabla v}, E_p, E_{\bar{J}}, E_{\bar{\mu}}$ and $E_{\textrm{MA}}$, which only appear when solving the nonlinear problem, are due to the presence of $\nabla \Psi_h$ in our discretization.
 More precisely, the form $b^{[\Psi_h]}$ in \cref{eq:b_psi_h_defn} contains the terms

 The culprit seems to be the term $\big(p_h, (\nabla \Psi_h) \cdot K_{h,i}\big)_{\Omega}$.
 In additional experiments (not shown here), we find that if $\nabla \Psi_h$ is replaced by $\nabla \Psi$ in this term, we recover optimal rates of convergence for the nonlinear problem.
 Of course, this is useless in practice; we only know what $\nabla \Psi$ is here because we are using a manufactured solution.
 However, this does provide a heuristic explanation for these suboptimal rates.
 We expect that $\nabla \Psi_h$ converges to $\nabla \Psi$ slower by a factor of $h$ than $\Psi_h$ converges to $\Psi$, which ``pollutes'' $b^{[\Psi_h]}$.
 Also, we expect that $\Psi_h$ can, at best, converge at the same rate that $p_h, \bar{\mu}_h$ converge, since the concentrations (hence also $\Psi$) are related to $p, \bar{\mu}$ through algebraic equations \cref{eq:general_const_law}.
 The ``pollution'' in $b^{[\Psi_h]}$ caused by $\nabla \Psi_h$ therefore, at best, exceeds the optimal approximation error for $p, \bar{\mu}$ by a factor of $h$, leading to suboptimal rates.
-It does not seem straightforward to devise a numerical scheme that circumvents this difficulty.
+Discretizing the density $\rho$ instead of its reciprocal $\Psi$ does not appear to alleviate these suboptimal rates, and more broadly it does not seem straightforward to devise a numerical scheme that circumvents this difficulty.
 The terms in \cref{eq:problematic_term} arise due to coupling of the Stokes and OSM equations; they would not appear in a formulation of the isobaric OSM problem alone.

 The density consistency terms in \cref{eq:full_monolithic_problem_2} are crucial in this example.
 Without them, we find that Newton's method diverges for the values of $d$ and $h$ from \Cref{table:full_nonlinear}.